Breast augmentations or breast implants are the most popular cosmetic procedure

-The procedure is performed as a inpatient, day procedure, under a general anaesthetic (you will asleep) at our private day hospital facility.
-Once you have been admitted, the procedure takes around 45 minute to complete.
-You will spend another 2 hours in recovery before you are sent home.
+A breast augmentation is performed as an inpatient, day procedure, under a general anaesthetic at our private day hospital facility.
+The procedure takes around 45 minutes to one hour to complete.

 Recovery varies from patient to patient.
 Most patients describe the pain as mild aches and pressure rather than 'pain'.
-This discomfort is well controlled with oral pain medication prescribed by Dr Chinsee after your procedure.
+This discomfort is well controlled with oral pain medication prescribed after the procedure.

-The majority of patients should expect to take around 1 - 2 weeks off work.
-If you have an office job, most patients can return to work after 1 week, however more physically demanding jobs will require a longer recovery period.
-Patients can usually return to their normal activities, including gym work by week 6.
+The majority of patients should expect to take around one to two weeks off work.
+Patients with office jobs can usually return to work after one week, however more physically demanding jobs will require a longer recovery period.
+Patients can usually return to their normal activities, including gym work by six weeks.

 The Cost of a Breast Augmentation

-Dr Chinsee's prices are fully inclusive to cover all fees associated with your procedure.
-Surgeon’s fee, hospital & anaesthetic fees, postoperative compression bra, contact with a Registered Nurse after your surgery, and follow up postoperative appointments for 1 year.
+Prices are fully inclusive to cover all fees associated with a breast augmentation, including: Surgeon’s fee, hospital & anaesthetic fees, implant fee, Keller funnel, postoperative garments, emergency contact with a registered nurse, and one year of postoperative appointments.

 What are complications and risks associated with breast augmentation?

 All surgeries carry associated complications and risks.
 Including: bleeding, infection, reaction to anaesthesia, changes in breast or nipple sensation, capsular contracture, implant rupture, dissatisfaction with cosmetic result.
-Please ask for a copy of the Surgical Consent for more detailed information.
+Please request a copy of our Breast augmentation information sheet and surgical consent for more information.

 Will breast implants affect breastfeeding?

 As breast implants are placed under the breast and not in the actual breast tissue, they won’t interfere with the milk ducts.
 One in five women have trouble breastfeeding (without implants), but a breast augmentation should not affect with your ability to do so.